 The Gordon and Mary Cain Pediatric Neurology Research Foundation funds epilepsy research programs at the Texas Children's Hospital in Houston, Texas.The labs are located within the Jan and Dan Duncan Neurological Research Institute (NRI) building.
 In 2010, extensive preclinical cellular and animal studies by Cain lab researchers culminated in the identification of a rapamycin analog, everolimus, as a potential therapy against severe epilepsy due to brain malformations in Tuberous Sclerosis Complex.

 In a small FDA-approved clinical trial conducted at the Texas Children’s and Cincinnati Children’s Hospitals, it was demonstrated that most of the severely epileptic children treated with everolimus had significantly fewer seizures.
-Encouraged by those positive results, a much larger international clinical trial is now underway.
-Texas Children’s Hospital and Baylor College of Medicine are major sites for this trial.
+Encouraged by those positive results, a much larger international clinical trial was successfully completed recently.
+Texas Children’s Hospital and Baylor College of Medicine were major sites for this trial.

 Several features of NRI catalyze progress in translational research:

 The Texas Medical Center (TMC) is the largest in the world, and its institutions treat about 6 million patients each year.
 The 344,000 square foot silver-level LEED-certified NRI building, nestled in the heart of the TMC, brings Baylor College of Medicine and Texas Children's Hospital researchers working on neurodevelopment and neurological diseases under one roof and provides space to recruit investigators with complementary areas of expertise.